bluepadjap/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15	15-countthatword Script to find pattern bin in /etc/passwd
-16	16_whatsnext	 Script to display the pattern root and 3 lines after them 17	17-hidethisword	 Script to display all lines in files /etc/passwd that do not contain the pattern "bin"
+16	16_whatsnext	 Script to display the pattern root and 3 lines after them 17	17-hidethisword	 Script to display all lines in files /etc/passwd that do not contain the pattern "bin" 18	18-letteronly	 Script to display all lines of /etc/ssh/sshd_config starting with a letter